igirnet/jenkinspipeline/README.md

-# maven-project ver.2
+# maven-project forked
 Source code for James Lee's Jenkins course.
-Check the original git link for abc content.
+Forked from original course.

 Check out the full list of DevOps and Big Data courses that James and Tao teach.